chicoferreira/prometeu-thesis/README.md

 ## How to use this template

+### Setting up fonts

+This template requires the following fonts: NewsGotT (001.005), NewsGotTBold (001.005) and NewsGoth Lt BT (2.001 mfgpctt 4.4).

+Unfortunately, Typst [disallows font files to be bundled in packages](https://github.com/typst/packages/blob/main/docs/resources.md#fonts-are-not-supported-in-packages).
+The original fonts (.ttf files) should be grabbed from the zip file on the [official LaTeX template](https://web.di.uminho.pt/sitedi/latex/).

+### Using on Typst Web

-To use this template in the Typst Web App, create a new project by selecting "Start from template" and searching for this project.
-The correct fonts should be applied automatically.
+Create a new project by selecting "Start from template" and searching for this project.
+Then create a `fonts` folder in your project and add the three required fonts there.

 ### Using Locally